 The CMMC provides various innovative measures to support research groups at the UoC working in the areas of molecular medicine, to attract new talents with specific programs and to educate scientists at all levels of their career.
-These funding programs have been essential for the CMMC to achieve its goal of better promoting high-quality biomedical research as well as supporting the career paths of young scientists and clinicians.
+These funding programs have been essential for the CMMC to achieve its goal of better promoting high-quality biomedical research as well as supporting the career paths of young scientists and clinician scientists.

 The CMMC provides the following seven different funding programs that support clinicians and researchers at different stages and settings of their education and scientific academic career:

 The CMMC’s BGP facilitates the ad hoc recruitment of excellent scientists by providing immediate support for pertaining clinical departments or institutes in cases of budget shortage.
 The advantage of this program is that it avoids time-consuming recruitment procedures, thereby enabling competitive international headhunting.

 Since the CMMC’s foundation in 1994 the JRGP has been an integral part of its support measures for junior researchers’ careers.
-Currently the Center provides funding for three internationally competitive JRGs, which is comparable to the Emmy Noether-Program by the DFG and equivalent to an Assistant Professorship (W1) with a running period of 5 (+3) years.
+Currently the Center provides funding for three internationally competitive JRGs, which is comparable to the Emmy Noether-Program by the DFG and equivalent to a non-tenured Assistant Professorship with a running period of 5 (+3) years.

 The recently established Career Advancement Program (CAP) is a funding instrument that has been specifically designed to support high-potential mid-career scientists of the Medical Faculty aiming for professorships or equivalent leadership positions at non-university research institutions.
 Currently the CMMC supports 9 CAP-groups.

 To ensure that young physicians have enough time to devote to their research endeavors, the CMMC provides up to three rotating positions for young physician scientists to withdraw from clinical tasks and responsibilities and to spend more time on their research.
 The RPP has proved to be highly successful in allowing physician scientists to focus on and advance their research.